 Losing your teeth doesn’t mean you have to live without an attractive, functional smile.
 Restore your smile with a set of premium dentures from Northwest Dental Services and Denture Implant Center.
-Serving men and women who live in Tacoma, Washington, and the surrounding area, the three-generation practice offers a variety of denture styles so you can find the set that fits you and your needs perfectly.
+Serving men and women who live in Tacoma and Lakewood, Washington, and the surrounding area, the three-generation practice offers a variety of denture styles so you can find the set that fits you and your needs perfectly.
 Make an appointment to learn about denture options by calling the office or using the online booking tool today.

 Dentures are a way to replace one or more teeth that you’ve lost due to decay, accident, or illness.
 Partial dentures replace one to a few missing teeth, while a full set of dentures can replace a whole row of missing teeth.
 When you lose teeth, it affects the shape of your mouth and face.
 Dentures fill out your face, preventing sagging of the facial muscles.

 The newer models of dentures look realistic and match your natural tooth and gum coloration.
 They can be made to look translucent and have shading, so people won’t notice you’re wearing them.

 Northwest Dental Services offers two types of denture sets: Classic or an Interlocking Polymer Network.

 The classic set is a functional, durable denture that’s a great option if you’re on a budget and want quality, but affordable, dentures.
 Advantages of the classic set include:

 Northwest Dental Services has offered classic sets to patients for more than two decades with positive results.

 Interlocking polymer network dentures are an upgrade from the classic set.
 Each tooth in an IPN denture set has a blend of three different shaded layers of material to create a beautiful, natural look.